Deep Multiple Instance Learning for Airplane Detection in High Resolution Imagery: Proposed Approach

 \subsection{Feature Extraction and Classification}

 To extract rotation-and-scale invariant representations from the SLS proposals, we crop a rotated square for each proposal with the following parameters:

-where \(p_{11} = \left(x_{11},y_{11}\right)\), \(p_{12} = \left(x_{12},y_{12}\right)\), \(p_{21} = \left(x_{21},y_{21}\right)\), and \(p_{22} = \left(x_{22},y_{22}\right)\) are the endpoints of the line segments.
-Then, each crop is resized to fixed size of \(128\times 128\) that some samples are depicted in Fig. \ref{fig:Crops}.
+where \(p_{11}=\left(x_{11},y_{11}\right)\), \(p_{12}=\left(x_{12},y_{12}\right)\), \(p_{21}=\left(x_{21},y_{21}\right)\), and \(p_{22}=\left(x_{22},y_{22}\right)\) are the endpoints of the line segments.
+Then, we resize each crop to the fixed size of \(64\times 64\) pixels that some samples are depicted in Fig. \ref{fig:Crops}.
 To train the CNN, one needs to assign a label to each proposal.
-We use the intersection over union (IoU) measure where shown in Fig. \ref{fig:IoU}.
+We use the intersection over union (IoU) measure that is shown in Fig. \ref{fig:IoU}.
 Intersection and union regions of the rectangles of Fig. \ref{fig:IoU1} are shown in Fig. \ref{fig:IoU2} and Fig. \ref{fig:IoU3} with red and cyan colors, respectively.
-Intersection area divided by union area leads to a normal quantity known as IoU.
 We label each proposal based on the following intervals:

-In the training phase, labels \(+1\) and \(0\) are used as the airplane and other objects, respectively.
-Labels \(-1\) are not used in the training phase.
 Some proposals with the corresponding labels are shown in Fig. \ref{fig:Labeling}.

-Another point in the training phase is the possibility of having more than one proposal for each airplane.
-Moreover, due to the weakly labeling of the targets (box-level annotations), it is possible that some of the proposals with label +1 be undesirable in which the symmetry axis is not same as the main axis of the airplane.
-Therefore, it is inevitable to let the CNN misclassify some of the proposals with label +1.
-For this purpose, we propose the following training strategy.
+In the training phase, we use the proposals with labels \(+1\) and \(0\) as the airplane and other objects, respectively, and ignore the proposals with label \(-1\).
+As stated before and can be seen in Fig. \ref{fig:Labeling}, each airplane may have more than one corresponding proposal.
+Moreover, due to the weakly labeling of the targets (box-level annotations), some of the proposals with label +1 may be undesirable in which the symmetry axis is not same as the main axis of the airplane.
+Therefore, we let the classifier misclassify some of the positive proposals as follows.

-All proposals highly overlapped with one ground truth bounding box are considered as a unique positive bag.
-On the other hand, all proposals with label 0 are considered as the negative samples.
-In each iteration, a batch is formed by some negative samples or one positive bag (we call them as negative iteration and positive iteration where applied alternatively).
-In a negative iteration, all of the samples are used to update the network parameters based on the following focal loss:
+We consider all proposals highly overlapped with one ground truth bounding box as a unique positive bag.
+On the other hand, we consider all negative proposals as negative instances.
+In each iteration, we update the weights of the network based on a batch, including some negative instances and some positive bags.
+For the negative instances, we use the following focal loss: